jessjiaenl/VIA-Fall-Detection/README.md

 **Display interface and Hardware Usage:**

-- OpenCv was used to create the display GUI
+- OpenCV was used to create the display GUI
 - Hardware usage: all system features are run and compiled on VIA's VAB-912.